rprichard/x11-canvas-screencast/README.md

 Prerequisites
 -------------

-The `screencast` program needs Qt and the XFixes extension.
+The `screencast` program depends on Qt.
+On targets other than OS X, it also needs the XFixes extension to query the mouse cursor.
 The `pack_animation.py` script has the same dependencies as `anim_encoder` -- NumPy, SciPy, OpenCV, and pngcrush.
 On Ubuntu, install these packages:

     libqt4-dev libxfixes-dev python-numpy python-scipy python-opencv pngcrush